wkolowski/Type-Theory-Wishlist/README.md

 Since we want to have a query-based compiler which is basically the same thing as Unison's codebase manager, adding support for a custom version control system shouldn't be that hard at this point.
 One very principled VCS is [Pijul](https://pijul.org/).
 It is based on category theory and allows things like applying independent changes in any order.
 Note that we don't want to create our own VCS, but rather just make a tool that would generate nice git diffs.

 Yet another can of worms is how to interface with real world databases.
 I think that our language should have a built-in database system that is well-suited to dependently type functional languages based on type theory.
-There is a kind of database called [Categorical Databases](https://www.categoricaldata.net/) which cold possibly achieve this.
+There is a kind of database called [Categorical Databases](https://www.categoricaldata.net/) which could possibly achieve this.

 Our language should also be literate.
 That is, it should support a mode in which writing comments is the default, with the code being secondary.
 The litreate mode should support ordinary text, markup (like Markdown or HTML), displaying data, graphs, animations etc. and embedding pictures, movies and in general, any value that we can define in our language.
 Two interesting things in this respect are [Idyll](https://idyll-lang.org/docs) and [Pollen](https://docs.racket-lang.org/pollen/).
 As for the practicality of this, Haskell and Agda do have literate modes, but I have no idea how they work.
 Unison supports extensive documentation comments which is somewhat literate, but somewhat different from what we want.